Daejeon Hanbat Sports Complex

 Daejeon Hanbat Sports Complex (대전한밭종합운동장) is a sports complex, comprising a multi-purpose stadium (including athletic facilities and a soccer pitch), a ballpark, Basketball courts, tennis courts and various other sports facilities in Daejeon, South Korea.

 Facilities

 Daejeon Hanbat Stadium

 The Daejeon stadium (main stadium) has a capacity of 20,618 and opened in 1964.
 It was used by Daejeon Citizens before Daejeon World Cup Stadium opened and the team relocated in 2001.
 It hosted several football preliminaries during the 1988 Summer Olympics in Seoul.

 Daejeon Baseball Stadium

 Daejeon Hanbat Baseball Stadium was opened in 1965, and undergone a significant renovation and expansion in 2012.
-It now has a capacity of 13,500, and serves as home for Hanwha Eagles of Korea Professional Baseball League.
+It now has a capacity of 13,500, and served as home for Hanwha Eagles of Korea Professional Baseball League until 2024.

 Chungmu Gymnasium

 Chungmu Gymnasium is an indoor sports facility that can be used as basketball, or volleyball stadium.
 It currently serves as home for Samsung Fire Bluefangs and Daejeon KGC of V-League.